Halo (Beyoncé song): Live performances and tributes

 Beyoncé has performed "Halo" for several tributes.
 On June 25, 2009, American singer Michael Jackson died.
 During some concerts, an image of Jackson was shown on the main screen and she changed the lyrics to "Michael I can see your halo / I pray your music won't fade away".
 On January 12, 2010, Haiti was struck by an earthquake.
 A charity telethon called Hope for Haiti Now: A Global Benefit for Earthquake Relief took place on January 22, 2010, in which many artists participated.
-Beyoncé performed an acoustic version of "Halo" with Coldplay's lead vocalist Chris Martin playing the piano.
+Beyoncé performed an acoustic version of "Halo" with Coldplay's lead vocalist Chris Martin playing the acoustic guitar.
 To make the song match the night's purpose, She sang "Haiti, we can see your halo / You know you're my saving grace / You're everything I need and more, it's written all over your face / Haiti, we can see your halo / I pray you won't fade away".
 The version was included on the 2010 live album Hope for Haiti Now.
 Following the death of Whitney Houston earlier that year, Beyoncé performed a tribute during her Live revue in May 2012, at the Revel resort in Atlantic City, New Jersey.
 Beyoncé began the performance of "Halo" singing the first verse of Houston's "I Will Always Love You".
 Maura Johnston of The Village Voice praised the performance noting that "the most basically structured song [...] could be turned into something glorious with the right singer".
 Kyle Anderson of Entertainment Weekly wrote that it was "the most attention-grabbing moments of the night".
 Ben Ratliff of The New York Times highlighted the performance.
 In January 2020, Kobe Bryant and his daughter Gianna died in a helicopter crash.
 Beyoncé sang "Halo" during their memorial the following month.